Numeric data types

 INT , INTEGER , BIGINT , SMALLINT , TINYINT , BYTEINT

-The various names (TINYINT, etc.) are to simplify porting from other systems and to suggest the expected range of values for a column of the specified type.
+The various names (TINYINT, BYTEINT, and so on) are to simplify porting from other systems and to suggest the expected range of values for a column of the specified type.

-Precision (total number of digits) does not impact storage.
-In other words, the storage requirements for the same number in columns with different precisions, such as NUMBER(2,0) and NUMBER(38,0), are the same.
+Precision (total number of digits) doesn’t affect storage.
+The storage requirements for the same number in columns with different precisions, such as NUMBER(2,0) and NUMBER(38,0), are the same.
 For each micro-partition, Snowflake determines the minimum and maximum values for a given column and uses that information to determine the storage size for all values for that column in the partition.
 For example:

 • If a column contains only values between -128 and +127, then each of the values consumes 1 byte (uncompressed).